-- An adapted learning methodology enables participants to combine their career experience with an Executive Ph.D. including assignments that help master new knowledge in detail.
+- An adapted learning methodology enables participants to combine their career experience with a Executive Ph.D. including assignments that help you master new knowledge in detail.

 - In-depth specialisation seminars allow you to acquire cutting-edge skills and to reflect on current and future trends in management.

 The courses adhere to the highest international standards.
 You will be taught research methodologies and benefit from specialisation courses linked to your dissertation project.
 Assignments will be given after each module to allow you to better integrate both the fundamentals and advanced concepts.
 You will also have a dedicated supervisor as well as coaching sessions to guide you towards the successful completion of your dissertation.

 RESEARCH METHODS MODULES (Methodological and theoretical skills development)

 - Reading Seminar